fvoges/dotfiles/README.md

-# RCFILES
+# DOTFILES

+> ℹ️ The repo has been renamed to make it compatible with [Strap](https://github.com/MikeMcQuaid/strap).

 My own collection of rcfiles for UNIX shells.

 **NOTE:** This is provided AS IS.
-No warrenty.
+No warranty.
 I'm not responsible if this eats your files, or lunch, does anything you don't like, etc. Use at your own risk.

 ## What is this?